hilsonn/darren1998s.github.io/sps_workshops/Visualisation_In_Python.md

 ```
 ![group_by_speciesP](https://raw.githubusercontent.com/darren1998s/darren1998s.github.io/main/assets/images/Python/grouping.png)

-Wow!
 It seems like all three species of _Iris_ are positively associated.
 With red being _I.
 Setosa_, green being _I.
 Versicolor_ and blue being _I. virginica_.
 There is one thing left!

-Amazing!
-With this graph, this looks beautiful.
-At first glance, anyone can immediately understand the following points:
+We are done!
+With a quick glance, anyone can immediately understand the following points:

 - Each species of _Iris_ flower, the `Petal Length` and `Sepal Length` are positively associated
 - Weak association for _I. setosa_
 - Strong association for _I. versicolor_ and _I. virginica_
-- _I. virginica_ have the longest Petal and Sepal on average as compared to the other three species
+- _I. virginica_ have the longest Petal and Sepal on average as compared to the other three species.

 ### Addtional information
 Do note, that there can be **TOO MUCH** information on a single graph.
 Generally, representing the data on x- and y- axis and grouping the points accordingly by colour is the maximum I would go for any graph.